Above is a rare combination of a Reconvilier ATP on an original AF0210 strap. Both are currently difficult to find.

-The Buren ATP is reasonably rare, being 7th in the list of 20 watches above.
-The watch serial number was engraved on the case (14xxxx).
-The case number was 1021 and was engraved between the lugs, easily seen as the watch has spring bars.
+The Buren ATP is reasonably rare, being 7th in the list of 20 watches above, and maybe only 2,000 were issued.
+The watch serial number was engraved on the case (141xxx to 143xxx).
+The case number was 1021 and this was engraved between the lugs, easily seen as the watch had spring bars.
 The watch had pencil hands with syringe tips, and a stick sub seconds pointer.
+The sub seconds dial has 15, 30, 45, 60 placed radially.
 The case back was a 6 slot screw fitting.

 Buren ATP on a VB Hygienique strap..

-Buren also produced a German D-H watch, with a black dial in WWII.
+Buren also produced a German D-H watch, with a black dial in WWII, shown on the right below.
 (D stands for Dienstuhr (Service Watch) and the H = Heer (Army)).

 Just as there were desired characteristics for the ATP watch, with a few exceptions the basic D-H wristwatch had the following characteristics: